electronicsleep/MediaPi/README.md

 stop-mp4.sh -> stop all videos via kill

-control.sh -> stop/start movie
+control.sh -> stop/start media

 www -> web interface

-Can play movies continuously on boot or respond to commands
+Can play movies continuously on boot or respond to commands via web interface

-Store movies and scrips on a old thumb drive and play at boot

 Turn your old TV into a movie player or play your favorite videos or songs

-Web interface has visual representation of video size, commenting on videos and start stop control

-Can also play mp3 files and  make digital video frame

-Future ideas include collaborative movie editing and viewing

 ![Alt text](screenshot.jpg?raw=true "ScreenShot")